gwlilabmit/Ram_Y_complex/readme.md

 Below you will find detailed instructions for recreating each figure/means of analysis presented in the paper.
 If you have questions that are beyond the scope of the paper or this repository please contact me.

+Please note that all figures used in the paper can also be found under figures/.

 ### Figure 1
 ![Figure 1](figures/fig1.png)